MScofield/squarespace-template-helper/README.md

 This project uses an object literal module system that's bundled with [Webpack](https://webpack.github.io/).
 This system functions very similar to our modular Sass system mentioned above.
 The key component here is our [webpack.config.js](webpack.config.js) config file.
 This project uses the Webpack CLI, so the config file will show you what's going on.
 Our JavaScript entry point is the [source/js/app.js](source/js/app.js) file.
 All of your custom JavaScript should be separated into modules that relates to one specific use in your Squarespace website.
 The [app.js](app.js) should be configured to pull in all of your modules.
 I tried to leave comments in the project in order to help you build upon the example.

+#### Testing JavaScript hooking locally

+There's an [index.html](sandbox/index.html) file in the sandbox folder that links up your compiled JavaScript and CSS files.
+That's a great way to test JavaScript hooking methods prior to taking them into Squarespace.
+To use, simply open the index.html in your browser, open up your DevTools console, add some HTML hooks and refresh your browser.

 #### Using your custom JavaScript in Squarespace without Developer mode

 Webpack will compile all of your JavaScript into two single files, *template/scripts/app.js* and *template/scripts/app.min.js*.
 You should be able to upload this JavaScript file directly into Squarespace's file storage, then use Squarespace Code Injection to reference the file.